 A Bigfoot-type creature befriends Paul, a young student.
 His father is a park ranger trying to capture an escaped tiger.
 Everyone in town is on edge and wants the tiger killed.
 David tries to keep Bigfoot a secret.

 Sam Whipple, an attorney in once-upon-a-time-land, is startled to receive a visit from Santa Claus shortly before Christmas.
-It seems that when he was a child, Sam wrote a letter thanking Santa for the presents he'd received, and offering to return the favor someday.
-That day is now - a mean old soul named Phineas Prune, who holds the deed to the North Pole, is demanding back rent.
-Otherwise, he's going to evict Santa, Mrs. Claus and the elves and take all the Christmas toys.
+It seems that when he was a child, Sam wrote a letter thanking Santa for the presents he'd received and offering to return the favor someday.
+That day is now: a mean old soul named Phineas Prune, who holds the deed to the North Pole, is demanding back rent.
+Otherwise, he'll evict Santa, Mrs. Claus, and the elves and take all the Christmas toys.
 It's up to Sam and Santa to find a way to pay off Prune and prevent Christmas from being canceled.
 Written by

 Eugene Kim <firstname.lastname@example.org>

 Although most of the actors mouthed the script in English (the movie was shot with no live sound), in the American version all of the Italian actors, except for Rossano Brazzi, had their voices dubbed by someone else, so that their accents would not show up.
 Brazzi, who appeared in many American films, including South Pacific (1958), is the only Italian in the film who is heard speaking English with an accent.
 See more »